alinagries/OverleafToolbox/README.md

 1. Saving an Overleaf project to GitHub.
 2. Sending an Overleaf project via e-mail (Thunderbird and Windows mail).
 3. Adding BibTeX from dblp or citavi.
-When importing them from dblp, they can also be added to an open citavi project.
+When imported and downloaded from dblp, they can also be added to an open citavi project.
 4. Credential management, GitHub and Overleaf logins are saved to the local [Windows Credential Manager](https://support.microsoft.com/en-gb/help/4026814/windows-accessing-credential-manager)
 )
 # Installation